Registration for our January 2020 camp is now open!

 Via interactive discussions, demonstrations and hands-on opportunities, the Wombats learn the basic skills in working with animals, such as animal husbandry, handling and basic medical care.
 As part of the program, all Wombats will be camp certified in Pet First Aid.

-Please CLICK HERE to see this year’s WOMBATS curriculum!
+Please CLICK HERE to see what we have in store for our WOMBATS this year!

 Our Kookaburra program is ideal for kids who have a special interest in animals or who have expressed an interest in pursuing a career in veterinary medicine.

-Our Kookaburra program will expose the kids to everything from equines to arachnids and just about everything in between!
-They will try their hand at blood draws and suturing, work through real veterinary case studies, learn about the important work being done by shelter groups and rescue organizations as well as seeing all the behind the scenes action at the very dynamic Balmain Veterinary Hospital and spend the day with the menagerie of animals at Cagra Park Stud Farm in Bayview!
+Our Kookaburra program will expose the kids to everything from bipedals to arachnids and just about everything in between!
+They will learn the importance of why and how to draw blood and even try their hand at blood draws, work through real veterinary case studies, learn about the important work being done by shelter groups and rescue organizations as well as seeing all the behind the scenes action at the very dynamic Balmain Veterinary Hospital and spend a day touring and helping out at the Animal Welfare League in Kemps Creek!

 All of that plus plenty of hands on time with a wide variety of animals.

-Please CLICK HERE to see this year’s KOOKABURRAS curriculum!
+Please CLICK HERE to see what we have in store our KOOKABURRAS this year!

 Our Junior Vet program is for those kids who are quite serious about exploring the world of veterinary medicine as a career option.

 Exotics or small animal veterinarian?
 Or perhaps wildlife medicine is what you’re most passionate about?
 Our Junior Vets discover what kind of veterinarian they might like to be starting with basic K9 and feline anatomy, suturing techniques and a workshop on how to draw blood.
-Case studies which allow them to establish a diagnosis, prognosis and treatment recommendations pepper a week that includes excursions to ARH, a dynamic veterinary referral hospital in Baulkham Hills and a tour of The University of Sydney’s Veterinary Teaching Hospital in Camperdown.
-New this year is an exciting look at a day in the life of a wildlife vet at the Southern Cross Wildlife Care Center!
+Case studies which allow them to establish a diagnosis, prognosis and treatment recommendations pepper a week that includes excursions to an animal rehab facility, the basics of ultrasound, and an opportunity to learn what studying veterinary medicine is really all about with a tour of the Critical Skills Centre at The University of Sydney’s Veterinary Teaching Hospital in Camperdown!

 Of course there will also be plenty of time for cuddles and ear scratches with their new animal friends.